rockettheme/docs/Docs/wordpress/plugins/roksprocket/faq.md

 ---

-How do inject a RokSprocket Widget into a post?
+How do you inject a RokSprocket Widget into a post?
 -----

-Injecting a RokSprocket widget into a post is a fairy easy thing to do.
+Injecting a RokSprocket widget into a post is a fairly easy thing to do.
 In fact, RokSprocket provides you with a shortcode to do this in RokSprocket Admin.

 ![][module_1]